All Episodes

 Brian Ross, ABC News.

-In an encounter last night in a lobby of the Essex House Hotel in New York City, former White House press secretary Scott McClellan apologized to Richard Clark for denouncing him after he wrote a book highly critical of the Bush administration in 2004.
+In an encounter last night in the lobby of the Essex House Hotel in New York City, former White House press secretary Scott McClellan apologized to Richard Clark for denouncing him after he wrote a book highly critical of the Bush administration in 2004.

 I should have known how personal it would get when they went after me.